 But that was going on.

-There is a significant red flag warning that the Justice Department's management of its sources, people who peddle information to further investigations is broken.
+There is a significant red flag warning that the Justice Department's management of its sources, people who peddle information to further investigations, is broken.

 Every time you sneak something in, I catch it.

-So just don't think that's the thing, do you?
+You don't miss a thing, do you?

-Okay, so I was first talking about a Durham report or a Durham Bar report or a bar report, but I agree with you, it'll be a Durham report, and that the information that they are apparently uh getting in Europe is devastating in terms of how intelligence was outsourced and how Americans were spied on, and it was all part of an effort to first prevent Donald Trump from winning and then to undo a duly elected president.
+It'll be a Durham report and that the information that they are apparently getting in Europe is devastating in terms How intelligence was outsourced and how Americans were spied on, and it was all part of an effort to first prevent Donald Trump from winning and then to undo a duly elected president.

-I I believe that's exactly what they're looking at.
+I believe that's exactly what they're looking at.

 What they actually find, we'll have to wait and see.

-I always like to wait for the facts before I guess, but I will tell you this.
+I always like to wait for the facts before I guess.

 We didn't need three years to do it.